d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

 rnn_layer.initialize()
 ```

 Initializing the state is straightforward.
 We invoke the member function `rnn_layer.begin_state(batch_size)`.
 This returns an initial state for each element in the minibatch.
-That is, it returns an object that is of size (hidden layers, batch size, number of hidden units).
-The number of hidden layers defaults to 1.
-In fact, we have not even discussed yet what it means to have multiple layers - this will happen in :numref:`sec_deep_rnn`.
+That is, it returns an object of size (hidden layers, batch size, number of hidden units).
+The number of hidden layers defaults to be 1.
+In fact, we have not even discussed yet what it means to have multiple layers, but we will do it in :numref:`sec_deep_rnn`.
 For now, suffice it to say that multiple layers simply amount to the output of one RNN being used as the input for the next RNN.

 ```{.python .input  n=37}
 batch_size = 1